fresholia/altv-docs/articles/configs/server.md

 syncSend = 8 # Processing of sending sync data, should be always the highest amount syncReceive = 2 # Processing of receiving sync data, should be around 1/4 of syncSend

+# Processing of resource client files (does not affect --justpack at the moment of writing)
+# For example, when your hardware has 12 threads you can use specify 12 here since they are only used at server startup
+resourceArchiveThreads = 12

 [antiCheat]
 # Enables server-side weapon checks
 # For example, if a weapon is given via giveWeaponToPed native it won't be synced